edchelstephens/docker-for-web-developers/NOTES.md

 `docker run -d -p 8000:5000 --link postgres_db_container:database_container edchelstephens/express_site:4`

 3. Repeat for additional containers
    Repeat steps 1 to 2 up to as many containers you need to link

+### Note on linking containers

+- Docker run isn't gonna wait for services like database to be setup.
+- There's no way for Docker to know when Postgres or Mongo or any of these specially databases are finished loading.
+- So if you ever do have code that has to seed a lookup table for example, you might call and it fails because the database hasn't finished loading in the container yet.
+- All linking does is make sure that they start in proper oder.
+It doesn't guarantee the database is done setting up.
+- This is something to be aware of, and that means you might have to have some try catch type code and some retries if you're seeding something, specially in development